-Almost a year after White successfully launched and played a vinyl record in space for the first time, In March of 2017, White alluded to an upcoming album in an interview with The New Yorker.
-He had set up in a little room, in Nashville Tennessee, writing and recording new songs with a reel-to-reel tape recorder, he bought from mowing lawns, when he was fourteen.
+Almost a year after White successfully launched and played a vinyl record in space for the first time, in March of 2017, White alluded to an upcoming album in an interview with The New Yorker.
+He had set up in a little room in Nashville TN, where he wrote and recorded new writing and recorded new songs with a reel-to-reel tape recorder, he bought from mowing lawns, when he was fourteen.
 He released a track last April entitled, “Battle Cry,” which alludes to the energy on the new album.

 Last December, White released the first two singles off the new album, “Connected By Love” and “Respect Commander” along with a mix of sounds called “Servings and Portions from My Boarding House Reach,” previewing the wild album.